mpareja/node-decsv/README.md

-# decsv - steaming CSV scanner and parser
+# decsv - streaming CSV scanner and parser

 Give `decsv` a stream of CSV formatted string data and it will emit a stream of records containing the separate values. `decsv` will emit an array of values for each record in the CSV that it encounters.